 9 Regulatory framework | Promote multilateral collaborations in regulation and standardization to set a level playing field matching the global reach of the WTO; inclusion of rules for cybersecurity into Free Trade Agreements (FTAs).

 10 Joint initiatives | Drive joint initiatives including all relevant stakeholders, in order to implement the above principles in the various parts of the digital world without undue delay.

-charteroftrust.com
+Learn more on: www.charteroftrust.com